Serums, Ampoules, Emulsions and Essences: What’s the Difference?January 21, 2022

 Lighter than a cream yet thicker — and less concentrated — than a serum, an emulsion is like a lightweight facial lotion.
 Emulsions are the perfect product for oily or combination skin types who don’t need a thick moisturizer.
 If you have dry skin, an emulsion can be used after serum and before moisturizer for an extra layer of hydration.
 Here are three to try:

-Formulated with niacinamide, a tripeptide complex and glycerin, this daily emulsion helps hydrate skin and target signs of premature aging.
+Formulated with niacinamide, a tripeptide complex and glycerin, this daily emulsion helps hydrate skin and target signs of premature photoaging.

 Perfect for acne-prone skin, this K-beauty emulsion soothes inflamed breakouts and hydrates skin without clogging pores or making skin feel greasy.

-This soothing, oil-free emulsion has a lightweight mattifying texture and was formulated with sensitive skin in mind.
+Formulated with glycerin, vitamin B3 and La Roche-Posay’s signature thermal water, this soothing, oil-free emulsion has a lightweight mattifying texture, keeps skin hydrated for up to 48 hours and was formulated with sensitive skin in mind.

 What Is an Essence?

-Essences are considered to be the heart of the Korean skin-care routine and are meant to provide a layer of hydration and soften the skin.
-Apply one after cleansing and toning, but before an emulsion, serum and moisturizer.
+Essences are considered to be the heart of the Korean skincare routine because they improve the efficacy of other products by promoting better absorption on top of providing an extra layer of hydration.
+They have a thinner consistency than serums and emulsions so apply after cleansing and toning, but before an emulsion, serum and moisturizer.
 Here are three to try:

-This essence is formulated with micro-exfoliating lipo-hydroxy-acid (LHA) and hyaluronic acid and promotes a brighter, hydrated and more youthful-looking complexion.
+This essence is formulated with micro-exfoliating lipo-hydroxy acid (LHA) and hyaluronic acid to promote a brighter, hydrated and more youthful-looking complexion.

 What Is an Ampoule?

 Ampoules are like serums, but they typically have a high concentration of one or several active ingredients.
-Depending on the formula, they can be used every day in place of a serum or as part of a several-day treatment.
+Because of the high concentrations, they are often found in single use capsules that contain the optimal dosage for skin.
+Depending on how strong the formula is, they can be used every day in place of a serum or as part of a several-day treatment.
 Here are three to try:

 This formula contains 10% vitamin C, hyaluronic acid, phyto-peptides and mineral water to help soften, smooth and brighten the skin.